 To this end the coach skilfully listens, questions, reflects, encourages, challenges and supports.
 Here are the skills & qualities that make a great wellbeing life coach.

 Life coaching is underpinned by some core principles which differentiate it from these other areas:

-- Forward looking: coaching helps the client look forward to the goals they wish to achieve.
-Action-oriented: coaching aims to create change and practical results.
+- Action-oriented: coaching aims to create change and practical results.

 - Empowering: coaching should enable the client to have greater skills of self-management for future success.

 - Results-driven: coaching needs to be measurable by focusing on clearly defined goals and outcomes.